Competitive Strategies:

 Considering agility as an integral part of quality and delivery capability; a by-product of action programs to improve these areas

-Moving ideas sequentially (vertically) through functional areas.
-Establishment of cross-functional innovation teams by leading companies.
+Moving ideas sequentially (vertically) through functional areas

 Development by cross-functional product development teams; integration of all ideas in the early design stages, thus reducing time and cost, and optimizing the overall manufacturing process